Share a canvas app in Power Apps

-If you sent an email invitation, everyone with whom you shared the app can run it by selecting a link in the invitation.
+If you sent an email invitation, users can also run the app by selecting the link in the invitation email.

 - If a user selects the link on a desktop computer, the app opens in a browser.

-You can change permissions for a user or a security group by selecting their name and then performing either of these steps:
+To change permissions for a user or a security group:

 - To allow co-owners to run the app but no longer edit or share it, clear the Co-owner check box.